jekeziem/femmevoyages/README.md

 # femmevoyages
-a SQL mini project undertaken as course requirements
+a SQL Database project for managing travel bucket list and related information.